tingletech/json4lib/docs/index.rst

 .. describe:: test

-  failed attempt at some tests for the JSON in node
+  incomplete attempt at some tests for the JSON in node

 Contents: